zenml-io/zenml/examples/facets_visualize_statistics/README.md

 ## 🗺 Overview
 We create a simple pipeline that returns two `pd.DataFrames`, one for training data and one for the test data.
-Then we use the `facets_visualization_step` to compare the statistics of the two datasets using Facets.
+Then we use the `facets_visualization_step` to compare the summary statistics of the two datasets using Facets.

 It produces the following visualization: